 Bone-jarring thuds reverberate through your body as the open Land Rover bumps through the bush of Mkhaya Game Reserve.
 You hang on grimly and duck as the branches of acacia trees and sickle-bushes swing towards you with their needle-sharp spikes seeking soft skin.
 The vehicle dips down into a donga, hurtles up the other side, surmounts the crest and brings you face-to-face with two tons of raw menace.
 The black rhino right in front of you snorts, shakes its head and veers off at a canter into the undergrowth.

-This is the heart of Mkhaya Game Reserve, an unforgettable bushveld paradise in eastern Swaziland, where you can get so close to the large mammals that you can literally touch them.
+This is the heart of Mkhaya Game Reserve, an unforgettable bushveld paradise in eastern Eswatini, where you can get so close to the large mammals that you can literally touch them.
 More importantly, however, Mkhaya is one of Africa’s great refuges for endangered species - a sanctuary where you are more likely to see black rhino than anywhere else in the world.
-This alone is enough of a reason to travel to Swaziland.
+This alone is enough of a reason to travel to Eswatini.

 The reserve is the brainchild of world-renowned conservationist Ted Reilly, who started it in 1979 as a sanctuary for purebred Nguni cattle, which were threatened with extinction because of crossbreeding.
-The programme was so successful that Reilly, backed by the Swaziland Monarchy, the South African World Wildlife Foundation and other foreign bodies, decided to develop Mkhaya into a fully-fledged game sanctuary.
-A visit to this reserve should definitely be included as part of your Swaziland tour.
+The programme was so successful that Reilly, backed by the Eswatini Monarchy, the South African World Wildlife Foundation and other foreign bodies, decided to develop Mkhaya into a fully-fledged game sanctuary.
+A visit to this reserve should definitely be included as part of your Eswatini tour.

 The Tea Road